 However, what free users aren't privy to is Windscribe's 'Windflix' servers – connections that are dedicated to giving access to blocked Netflix locations.

-That doesn't mean you'll 100% not be able to access Netflix though, and in our testing we had some minor successes with US Netflix – you'll just need to do some trial and error.
+That doesn't mean you'll won't be able to access Netflix though, and in our testing we had some minor successes with US Netflix – you'll just need to do some trial and error.
 Also, seeing as it's totally free to sign up, even if Windscribe can't get you access to Netflix you won't lose out on any money – and it's super-quick to install, too, so it's worth a go.